What's Actually in a Litre of Diesel

 Starting from the bottom:

-Crude oil: ~40p.
+Crude oil: ~42p.
 This is the bit that makes the news.
 It’s the commodity price of the raw material, converted from dollars-per-barrel to pence-per-litre via the exchange rate and a yield factor (a barrel of crude produces roughly 160 litres of various refined products, of which diesel is one).
-At $82/bbl and an exchange rate of roughly $1.30/£, the crude component of a litre of diesel works out to about 39–42p.
+At $90/bbl and an exchange rate of roughly $1.345/£ (the pound has actually strengthened through the crisis, providing some cushion), the crude component works out to about 42p.
+At Monday’s $119.50 peak it was briefly 56p.
 This is the only layer that responds directly to geopolitics.

-Refining margin: ~18–20p.
+Refining margin: ~20–22p.
 Also called the “crack spread”, the difference between what a refinery pays for crude and what it sells refined diesel for.
 This moves independently of crude oil.
 In normal times it sits around 8–10p per litre.
 Post-2022 it’s settled at roughly double that because several European refineries closed during the energy crisis and capacity hasn’t fully recovered.
+The European diesel crack spread hit near $46/bbl in November 2025 on tighter Russia sanctions, and the Hormuz closure is adding further pressure because Middle East refineries that were backfilling Russian supply to Europe are now also constrained.
+Bahrain’s refinery has declared force majeure after an Iranian strike.
 The refining margin spiked harder than crude during the Ukraine crisis, because the problem wasn’t just expensive oil, it was a physical shortage of refining capacity for diesel specifically.
+We’re at risk of a repeat.
 Most people don’t know this layer exists.

 Distribution and retail margin: ~5–7p.
 Getting the diesel from the refinery to the filling station, plus the retailer’s margin.
 Tanker trucks, storage depots, the forecourt itself.
 Relatively stable.
 Retailers typically make 2–5p per litre profit.
 This is why filling station owners aren’t getting rich when prices spike, their margin is roughly constant.
 They make money on the sandwich you buy while you’re paying £1.50 a litre.